YuhuiWu92/Client-my-flix/README.md

 # Client-my-flix
-client side for my flix app.
+this is client side for my flix app.